Researching Tintagel Castle

 Exploring Tintagel's History

 Tintagel Castle has inspired imaginations for hundreds of years and is today one of Cornwall's most iconic and popular visitor attractions.
-A new exhibition launched in summer 2015, features displays of some of the finds from Tintagel Castle for the first time as well as taking a fresh look at the centuries old story.
+Our exhibition in the Visitor Centre features some of the finds from Tintagel for the first time, as well as taking a fresh look at the centuries old story.
 Designed to reflect the idea of a storybook containing many different tales, the exhibition explores how legend and reality have uniquely combined to shape Tintagel through the ages.

 New Outdoor Interpretation